Quarter Horse - Horse Breed & Info

 A distinct conformation type that became known as bull dog type and as the trademark of the Quarter Horse breed came from Janus, the most famous of those imported stallions.
 Janus, was a grandson of the Godolphin Barb, credited as the first foundation sire of the Thoroughbred.
 He and his sons not only established this particular conformation type, but also sired the fastest sprint racers.

-In the first two volumes of Bruce's studbooks (The American Studbook, N.Y., 1873), many horses were included that were formerly registered as C.A.Q.R.H.
+In the first two volumes of Bruce's studbooks (The American Studbook, N.Y., 1873), and in in Edgar's Studbook (The American Race Turf Register, N.Y.
+1833) many horses were included that were formerly registered as C.A.Q.R.H.
 (Celebrated American Quarter Running Horse) and F.A.Q.R.H.
 (Famous American Quarter Running Horse) or C.A.Q.R.M.
-(Celebrated American Quarter Running Mare) in Edgar's Studbook (The American Race Turf Register, N.Y.
-1833).
+(Celebrated American Quarter Running Mare).

 The American style of short racing required a horse to get away quickly, to have early speed .
 Muscular hindquarters evolved as a conformation trait, that could reach under the body near the center of gravity and propel the body forward in the blink of an eye.
 The Quarter Horse is able to break so fast that it reaches its top speed within two or three strides.
 It is the fastest horse on the planet in absolute speed, and still the fastest horse over the quarter mile distance.

 Most short distance runners, were ordinary work horses during the week, and then entered in a match race on Sunday, or whenever somebody offered a lucrative bet.
 Quarter Horses were therefore selected not only for speed, but also for soundness and an easy-going disposition.
-Starting boxes did not exist, races were started in different ways, but mostly lap and tap, and a high-strong Quarter Horse could have put his jockey in an disadvantageous situation and lose precious seconds at the start that might prove impossible to regain
+Starting boxes did not exist, races were started in different ways, but mostly lap and tap, and a slow starter or one too high strung, could have put his jockey in a disadvantageous situation and lose precious seconds at the start that might prove impossible to regain.

 When long-distance racing in the European fashion became popular in the American East, Quarter Horses moved westward with the settlers, and enthusiasm for short racing also moved westward.
 As soon as short racing took hold, famous Quarter Horse stallions found their way into the Midwest and then further west.
 These horses also found new jobs out west, particularly as a ranch horse, and Texas especially became an early cradle for the new breed.